top-5-league-champions-per-role/top-5-league/README.md

-# top-5-league
+# Top 5 League Champions
-Top 5 League Champions
+Top 5 League Champions per role + their builds and runes.

 # How to Use the Git Script
 ## Pre-Steps:
+**NOTE:** You only have to do the following steps ONCE!
+After the steps are successfully executed, you do not have to do these steps again in your local repository.

 1. Clone the repository into your local folder.
-NOTE: You only have to do this once!
-After you successfully cloned it into a local folder, you do not have to clone again.
+2. Set your 2 config settings
+  * `git config --global user.email "your GitHub email here"`
+  * `git config --global user.name "your GitHub username here"`

 ## Actual git-script usage test:
 1. Open up your git-bash.
 In Windows, you can right-click and click on "Open Git-Bash here."
 If this option is not available, please re-download Git.